ejaycoleman/monitoring/README.md

 /prisma/schema.prisma - The schema for the database.
 Prisma will generate a database in accordance to this schema
 /ingress - directory where executions are written
 /archive - directory for storing recorded executions

+# TODO
+1) Prevent users from submitting values lower than 1.
+2) Looking at the table of tasks when there is a task waiting for approval, I think it would be more intuitive if the reject button was next to the approve button, rather than having to edit the task.
+3) I don't think a user has any visibility if one of their tasks is rejected?
+Perhaps this could be another notification option.
+4) It looks like there is code which should produce a log message when an e-mail notification would be generated, but I can't see any messages in the console.
+5) Enabling and disabling of notifications doesn't seem to be stored consistently.
+6) Over time, the graph will get quite dense.
+It may be worth a drop-down where you can choose to view the last week, month, 3 months, 6 months, 12 months, 24 months, or perhaps allow the specification of a start and end date to display.
+You will want to change the values on the y-axis so that the lowest value being displayed is shown at the bottom of the graph.